 If you can’t eat it, you shouldn’t be putting it on your skin.
-We don’t use any alcohols or chemicals, harsh preservatives or any synthetic fragrances.
+We don’t use any toxic chemicals, harsh preservatives, or synthetic fragrances.
 Our skin deserves pure ingredients from clean and pristine sources.

 All of our products go through the most minimal amount of processing possible, if any, to ensure that the alive and active ingredients are not jeopardized.
 We don’t just show you a list of ingredients of herbs from nature — we make sure that these ingredients are in their most true and active form.

 We, at Annmarie Skin Care, believe in full transparency when it comes to the ingredients we put in our products.
 We feel everyone deserves the right to know exactly what they are putting on their skin so they can make an informed decision of whether or not they want to purchase a product.

 Genetically engineered crops are slowly polluting our land here in the United States, as well as around the world.
 We feel it is essential to take part in the movement to protect the food supply for us and future generations by not using any GMO crops.